 According to the Financial Accounting Standards Board (FASB) Interpretation 45, guarantors of financial obligations are required to disclose and record such promises.
-The guarantor is required to record the fair value of the guarantee as a liability in the books of accounts.
+The guarantor is required to record the fair value of the guarantee as a liability in its books of accounts.
 The entry should be made at the start of the period when the company provided the guarantee to another.
-However, Interpretation 45 exempts certain types of companies like leasing and insurance companies that provide guarantees in their ordinary course of business.
+However, Interpretation 45 exempts certain types of companies, such as leasing and insurance companies that provide guarantees in their ordinary course of business.

-The FASB requirement also exempts parent companies providing a guarantee to their subsidiaries from recording such promises as a liability in the balance sheet.
-However, the parent company must, however, disclose the nature of the guarantee, the maximum liability if the company is required to pay the obligor’s debt, and the steps that the guarantor will use to recover the money from the obligor.
+The FASB requirement also exempts parent companies that are providing a guarantee to their subsidiaries from recording such promises as a liability in their balance sheet.
+The parent company must, however, disclose the nature of the guarantee, the maximum liability if the company is required to pay the obligor’s debt, and the steps that the guarantor will use to recover the money from the obligor.
 If the guarantor and the obligor are unrelated companies, the transaction should be recorded in the balance sheet as a liability.

 ABC Company is the parent company of XYZ Company.
 Subsidiary XYZ intends to acquire new proprietary technology for its motorcycle assembly plant.
 The technology will cost the company approximately $10 million.
 NMN Bank already agreed to loan the $10 million to Subsidiary XYZ, on condition that the company receives a guarantee from another company.